 Plan around your interests

 This is your vacation, so you should spend your time doing activities you enjoy.
 Consider what you are interested in before you choose a destination.
 If you are a mountain biker, you might head to Utah or Nevada for a biking adventure.
 Surfers might stick to the West Coast, while hikers might seek unique trails around Europe.
+If you want to go on vast canyons, lush jungle terrain, muddy cliff sides, you can plan your trip on the islands of Hawaii where Jurassic Park was filmed.
 Bring along a group of like-minded friends and prepare to experience your outdoor sport like never before.

 Try out some water sports